CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

      31,572.5 GB x 0.00019178 USD per hour x 24 hours x 5 days = $726.5 USD

-After the run is completed for each month, the post-processing scripts could be submitted, and the data moved from the Lustre Filesystem to the Archived Storage.
-This would reduce the data volume requirements to store 1 month of data or approximately 86.5 x 30 days = 2,595 GB or 2.6 TB.
+To reduce storage requirements; after the CMAQ run is completed for each month, the post-processing scripts are run and completed, and then the CMAQ Output data for that month is moved from the Lustre Filesystem to the Archived Storage.
+Monthly data volume storage requirements to store 1 month of data on the lustre file system is approximately 86.5 x 30 days = 2,595 GB or 2.6 TB.

       2,595 GB x 0.00019178 USD per hour x 24 hours x 5 days = $60 USD